 Also an observational glance at soil organisms and quorum sensing as they align and communicate with three and a half kilograms of our gut micro flora/fauna as we align ourselves with the soil

-Omesis (to ‘change form’) herein described as mimicry is often observed in weed species where the shape and structure of either the invading plant or the plant being invaded, ie of differing phenotypes, changes to look like the adversary, it seems to be a response of mimicry initiated not by the plant i believe but by the microorganisms which feed it.
+Omesis (to ‘change form’) herein described as mimicry is often observed in weed species where the shape and structure of either the invading plant or the plant being invaded, ie of differing phenotypes, changes to look like the adversary.
+It seems to be a response of mimicry initiated not by the plant i believe but by the microorganisms which feed it.
 The same evolutionary dynamic is intuit by gut flora and fauna as a survival strategy (omesis) employed by mitochondria, how otherwise would plants “know” and mimic the phrenology or structure of their adversaries?
 Why through singing to each other of course, didn’t you know that?

 Bring Back the Big Scrub Rainforest

-Reveals a universal adaptation or survival strategy employed by plants which i call Omesis.
-It is readily observed as a form of mimicry and i examine the mechanics for this evolutionary process
+Reveals a universal adaptation and survival strategy employed by plants which i call Omesis.
+It is readily observed as a form of mimicry and in the book i examine the mechanics for this evolutionary process and give examples